-We also employ the dual-comb multiheterodyne system to measure the transmission of a GaAs etalon to further verify its ability for spectroscopy.
-Figure \ref{water}(d) shows the measured transmission of a 625-$\mu$m-thick GaAs etalon (red circles) together with the simulated transmission (black curve).
-The experimental data shown in Fig. \ref{water}(d) are obtained by ratioing the peak intensities of the dual-comb spectra measured with and without the GaAs etalon.
+We also employ the dual-comb system to measure the transmission of a GaAs etalon to further verify its ability for spectroscopy.
+Figure \ref{water}d shows the measured transmission of a 625-$\mu$m-thick GaAs etalon (red circles) together with the simulated transmission (black curve).
+The experimental data shown in Figure \ref{water}d are obtained by taking ratios of the peak intensities of the dual-comb spectra measured with and without the GaAs etalon.
 The estimated terahertz frequency is obtained by using the two water absorption lines shown in Figure \ref{water}b.
 The simulation is performed by employing a transfer matrix method \cite{LiCC}.
-Unfortunately, due to the signal attenuation introduced by the thick sample, the effective optical bandwidth for this measurement is only 50 GHz from 4.15 to 4.20 THz.
-The agreement between the experimental data and simulation verifies that the multiheterodyne system is capable of spectroscopies.
+Unfortunately, due to the signal attenuation introduced by the thick sample, the effective optical bandwidth for this measurement is approximately 50 GHz from 4.15 to 4.20 THz.
+However, the agreement between the experimental data and the simulation verifies that the multiheterodyne system is capable of spectroscopies.
 To further prove its validity for spectroscopy, we also measure the dual-comb transmission for another thinner GaAs etalon with a thickness of 200 $\mu$m (see Figure S9, Supporting Information).
 When the thickness is reduced to 200 $\mu$m, the spacing between two transmission maxima increases.
 Although the dual-comb transmission cannot depict the full picture of the transmission with frequency due to the limited optical bandwidth, the simulation qualitatively fits the measured results.